 News

-Non-Resident Ambassador of Maldives to the Netherlands presents her Letter of Credence to the King of the Netherlands
+Non – Resident Ambassador of Maldives to Luxembourg, Geela Ali, presents her Letters of Credence to the Hereditary Grand Duke Guillaume of Luxembourg

-The newly appointed Non-Resident Ambassador Extraordinary and Plenipotentiary of the Republic of Maldives to the Kingdom of the Netherlands, Her Excellency Geela Ali, presented her Letter of Credence to the King of the Netherlands, His Majesty King Willem-Alexander.
-The ceremony took place on 26 March 2025, at the Noordeinde Palace in The Hague.
+The newly appointed Ambassador Extraordinary and Plenipotentiary of Maldives to the Grand Duchy of Luxembourg, Geela Ali, presented her Letters of Credence to His Royal Highness the Hereditary Grand Duke Guillaume of Luxembourg.
+The ceremony took place at the Grand Ducal Palace in Luxembourg this morning.

-Ambassador Geela was accompanied by her spouse Mr. Abdulla Mushrif and the First Secretary at the Embassy of Maldives in Brussels, Mr. Mohamed Shaffau Ibrahim.
+Ambassador Geela was accompanied by her spouse, Mr. Abdulla Mushrif, and the First Secretary at the Embassy, Mr. Mohamed Shaffau Ibrahim.

 logo